Adyen/adyen-php-api-library/tools/hmac/README.md

 This folder contains PHP scripts to calculate the HMAC signature of the webhook payload.
 They can be used to troubleshoot the HMAC signature calculation.

+Note: make sure you are using the HMAC key used to generate the signature associated with the payload in the JSON file

 ### Payments webhooks

 Copy the content of the webhook in the payload.json (or provide a different file), then run with: